 What Is a Laser?

-Laser is “Light Amplification by Stimulated Emission of Radiation”, which is the release of energy in the form of photons when the electrons in an atom absorb energy and jump from a low energy level to a high energy level, and then fall back to a low energy level.
+A laser is an acronym for Light Amplification by Stimulated Emission of Radiation, which refers to the release of energy in the form of photons when electrons in an atom absorb energy, move from a low energy level to a high energy level, and then fall back to a low energy level.

 Laser light-emitting principle